tyouhyou/log.net/Readme.md

 In your product, sometimes even INFO is not desired I guess.
 In that case, before any logging methods called, ```Log.LogLevel = Log.Level.WARN;``` will do the trick.
 Now debug and info messages shut up, just WARN and ERROR will go to log file(s).

 ## Performance
-To make outputting faster, the log file is not closed during the application life span.
-It will be closed automatically when the process exits.
-If this is not the way desired, set preprocessor constants ```LOG_CLOSE_FILE``` in the project file.
-This trick will make the log file to be openned for writing and closed after writing ends.

-Open-and-Close each time causes bad performance.
-On my PC, it's 100~1000 times slower than Not-Close-File.
+By default, the log file will be openned and closed each time outputting is done.
+This makes the performance worse.
+If checking on log alway occurs after application ended, add DefineConstants ```LOG_FILE_KEEP_OPENNING``` in the project file before build your project.
+This flag tells logger just open the log file once and do not close it unless the process exits.
+It make outputting 20~100 times faster.

 ## Thread safe
 By default, the outputting is not thread safe.
-To make it enabled, setting preprocessor constants of ```LOG_LOCK``` will do the trick.
+To make it enabled, add DefineConstants of ```LOG_LOCK``` to project file.
+Also, locking make performance not good, so add it just when it's really needed.

 *******
 Enjoy, and any bug reporting and suggestion is welcome.